lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassWalletLanding.png)

-(In case you already registered you may enter your email and password as the wallet credentials to login.)
+(In case you already registered you may enter your email and password as the wallet credentials to login).

 2. If not registered, please click on the [register](https://lacpass-openprotest-wallet.lacchain.net/register) link that takes you to Create new account (registration) form: